-If you’re approaching hairdressing from scratch, you might be wondering about the difference between becoming a mobile hairdresser as opposed to opening a salon.
-And if you currently work for somebody else but dream of going self-employed, you might be wondering which route to go down, too.
+If you’re becoming a hairdresser from scratch, you might be thinking about the difference between becoming a mobile hairdresser as opposed to starting out by opening a small hair salon.
+And if you currently work for somebody else but dream of going self-employed, you might want to know about the route to take.

-The first thing to understand is that they both offer different types of services, and appeal to different kinds of clients.
-This means that there isn’t necessarily direct competition between the two.
+They actually both offer different types of services and appeal to different kinds of clients.
+This means that there isn’t always direct competition between the two.

-People who go to salons often enjoy getting away from it all and being pampered, whereas those who use the services of a freelance hairdresser do so for the convenience.
+People who go to hair salons often enjoy it as escapism and pampering, whereas those who use a mobile, freelance hairstylist do so for the convenience.

 It's a choice only you can make, but we outline some of the pros and cons of each below.

-If you'd like to learn more, check out our article on how to start your own salon.
+If you'd like to learn more, check out our article on how to open a beauty salon.

-While this guide primarily focuses on hairdressing, many of the steps can also apply if you're wondering how to become a self-employed barber.
+While this guide focuses on hairdressing, many steps apply if you're wondering how to become a self-employed barber.

-When it comes to barbering, though, there are some key differences:
+But when it comes to barbering, there are some key differences:

 Read more about barber insurance.

-If you’re not ready to take the leap and start your own salon, but you don’t want to go mobile, you could consider renting a chair in an existing hair salon or barber shop.
+If you don’t want to start your own salon but don’t want to go mobile, you could rent a chair in an existing hair salon or barber shop.

-By renting a chair in a salon or barbers, you get a permanent place to work from.
-You may also benefit from the salon’s own passing trade – it can be a great way for self-employed hairdressers to become more established.
+By renting a chair in a salon or barbers you get a permanent place to work.
+You may also benefit from the salon’s own passing trade.
+It can be a great way for self-employed hairdressers to become more established.

-In addition, you’ll be able to set your own hours and work flexibly if you wish.
+You’ll also be able to set your own hours and work flexibly.
 This is particularly attractive for self-employed hairdressers who have other commitments, like childcare.

-Compared to setting up your own salon, the start-up costs are dramatically lower.
-In addition, you won’t have to deal with many of the logistical issues involved in finding premises and signing leases – although you should make sure you understand the contract you have with the salon, as we’ll explain below.
+Compared to setting up your own salon, the start-up costs are a lot lower.
+Plus you won’t have to deal with many of the logistical issues involved in finding premises and signing leases.
+That being said, you should have a watertight contract with the salon.

 Under this arrangement, you pay a proportion of your earnings to the salon.
 This is normally around 40 per cent, but some salons may charge more, especially if they're very established or in a desirable location with lots of passing trade.

-Alternatively, you might make an arrangement somewhere between the two options above: you pay a small fixed fee, and the salon also takes a percentage of your sales.
-This way, you can be sure of how much work you need to pay your rent every month, but it can be more expensive during busy periods.
+Alternatively, you might have an arrangement somewhere between the two options above.
+So, you pay a small fixed fee and the salon also takes a percentage of your sales.
+This way, you can be sure of the work you need to pay your rent every month, but it can be more expensive during busy periods.

-It’s important you have a contract with the salon you’re renting the chair from.
+It’s important to have a contract with the salon you’re renting the chair from.
 This should set out both parties’ rights and responsibilities, as well as the amount that you’re paying.

-You should remember, however, that this isn’t an employment contract.
-You won't get any of the benefits enjoyed by employees, but at the same time you'll also be able to control your own work patterns.
+But you should remember that this isn’t an employment contract.
+You won't get any of the benefits enjoyed by employees, although the positive is that you can control your own work patterns.
 Crucially, you'll be able to keep what you earn, less any percentage fee for rent agreed with the salon.

 In addition, remember you’ll still have to abide by all of the same tax and legal obligations as any other self-employed hairdresser.

-Hairdressing and barbering can be a competitive marketplace, so you'll need all the qualifications necessary to stand out from the crowd.
-If you don’t have them already this might be a catch-22, as training in a salon or barbers is often a great route to achieving your qualifications.
+Hairdressing and barbering can be competitive, so qualifications make you stand out from the crowd.
+If you don’t have them already you might need to find employment first, as training in a salon or barbers is often a great route to gaining them.

 You can also gain qualifications by attending colleges.
 If you’re working currently, you might be able to do this in the evenings or at weekends.
 You can choose to take National Vocational Qualifications (NVQs) in hairdressing and barbering.

-If you're opening a salon, you need to do your research to make sure you're setting up shop in the right location.
-When scouting for premises, consider things like footfall and visibility.
+If you're opening a salon, do your research to make sure you're setting up in the right location.
+When researching premises, check things like footfall and visibility.

-Your salon needs to be big enough for salon stations, chairs and, possibly, a reception desk.
+Your salon needs to be big enough for salon stations, chairs, and perhaps even a reception desk.

-A self-employed hairdresser needs the right tools to do an effective job.
-Your equipment needs to be professional salon quality.
-Whether you want to be a mobile hairdresser or want to open a salon, you will likely need, among other things:
+A self-employed hairdresser needs the right tools and your equipment should be professional salon quality.
+Whether you want to be a mobile hairdresser or open a salon, you’ll likely need among other things:

 Investing in the right tools from the start should help you feel comfortable with them quickly.
-You’ll be putting a lot of trust in your tools to get the job done.
+You’ll be relying on them to get the job done.

 And if you want to offer services like bleaching, dying, and permanent waves, you’ll have to find a trusted supplier of these chemicals.
 Keep track of brands you’ve used before and work out which ones you're comfortable with.